GIGA Talk

 06:00 p.m.
 (CET)

 As the EU-Indonesia Free Trade Agreement advances and high-level visits multiply, Indonesia’s partnership with Europe and Germany is deepening.
 Yet the mode of rule under President Prabowo Subianto – a retired general with a controversial past – raises urgent questions about democratic backsliding.
 His administration’s recentralisation of power and expanded military role in civilian sectors signal troubling governance shifts in Southeast Asia’s largest democracy.
-Despite these concerns, civil society is proving remarkable resilience through its growing protest movements.
+Despite these concerns, civil society is proving remarkable resilient through its growing protest movements.
 Islamic groups, representing 85 per cent of the population, play a pivotal role in shaping political responses to the new administration.
 This GIGA Talk examines what is afoot in Indonesia under Prabowo: the democratic risks, sources of resistance, and what this means for Germany’s strategic-partnership choices.

 Speakers: Dr. Abdil Mughis Mudhoffir is an Alexander von Humboldt Research Fellow at the GIGA Institute for Asian Studies and Hamburg Institute for Advanced Study (HIAS).
 His research interests include democratisation and civil society movements in Indonesia and Southeast Asia.